MenuClose

 Ways to Recognize Fentanyl Addiction

-Fentanyl, also known as “China White,” is the strongest of high-grade painkillers called opioids.
-It’s a Schedule II drug manufactured to rapidly turn aches into numbness or euphoria.
-For this reason, fentanyl is sometimes legally prescribed for serious long-term medical conditions like cancer.
-However, pharmaceutical labs aren’t the only source for this manmade opioid.
 Increasingly, illicit drug rings are producing powerful fentanyl for recreational sales.
 Thus, the Premier Safety Institute states that 2.1 million Americans now have opioid use disorder.
 It’s vital to know how to recognize fentanyl addiction and treat it effectively.
-With the help of our fentanyl addiction treatment program in Colorado, it is possible to begin the road to recovery.
-To learn more, call Northpoint Colorado today at 970.579.4569.
+With the help of our fentanyl addiction treatment program, it is possible to begin the road to recovery.
+To learn more, call Northpoint Colorado today at 888.231.1281.

 Causes of Fentanyl Addiction